Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Environmental and Sustainability Consultant

-What is SBTi and why is it the most reliable standard for setting decarbonisation targets?
+What is the SBTi and why is it the reference standard for setting decarbonisation targets?

-The Science Based Targets initiative (SBTi) is the international framework that verifies whether a company’s emission-reduction targets align with the scientific pathways required to limit global warming to 1.5 °C.
+The Science Based Targets initiative (SBTi) is an initiative that verifies whether a company's emissions-reduction targets are consistent with the scientific pathways needed to limit global warming to 1.5°C. It was born from the collaboration between CDP, the United Nations Global Compact, the World Resources Institute (WRI) and WWF.

 How does the SBTi methodology work?